JustChickNugget/AutoWDM/README.md

 # AutoWDM
+Version: 1.3

 Description: Runs Wooting-Double-Movement when Fortnite is running

-Last version: 1.3

 Language: C# (.NET Core 5.0).
 You may need to install this: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-5.0.13-windows-x64-installer